eacolina/alexaSkillBasics/README.md

 Go back to the Developer Portal where we left off and go to the configuration tab.
 Here select **'AWS Lambda ARN'** and paste the ARN identifier you just copied.And set **'Account Linking'** to No.

-The last thing you need to do is to make sure that your **Application ID** matches the one in the endpoint.For this open the **index.js** file and in line 22 make the following change (you can get the ID next to your skill's name in the developer portal):
+The last thing you need to do is to make sure that your **Application ID** matches the one in the endpoint, which looks like this `amzn1.ask.skill.8b9a4e09-6c0a-45ef-a8a9-3d7aae518ef8`.
+To do that, open **index.js** file and in line 24 make the following change (you can get the ID next to your skill's name in the developer portal):

 ``` js
   if (event.session.application.applicationId !== "PASTE YOUR APPPLICATION ID HERE")